-Our online Probability and Statistics course provides a curriculum focused on understanding key data analysis and probabilistic concepts, calculations, and relevance to real-world applications.
-Through a “Discovery-Confirmation-Practice”-based exploration of each concept, students are challenged to work toward a mastery of computational skills, deepen their understanding of key ideas and solution strategies, and extend their knowledge through a variety of problem-solving applications.
+Our Probability and Statistics online high school course provides a curriculum focused on understanding key data analysis and probabilistic concepts, calculations, and relevance to real-world applications.
+Students are challenged to work toward mastery of computational skills, apply calculators and other technology in data analysis, deepen their understanding of key ideas and solution strategies, and extend their knowledge through a variety of problem-solving applications.

-Course topics include types of data; common methods used to collect data; and the various representations of data, including histograms, bar graphs, box plots, and scatterplots.
-Students learn to work with data by analyzing and employing methods of prediction, specifically involving samples and populations, distributions, summary statistics, regression analysis, transformations, simulations, and inference.
+Course topics include types of data, common methods used to collect data, and representations of data, including histograms, bar graphs, box plots, and scatterplots.
+Students learn to work with data by analyzing and employing methods of extending results, involving samples and populations, distributions, summary statistics, experimental design, regression analysis, simulations, and confidence intervals.

-The content is based on the National Council of Teachers of Mathematics (NCTM) standards and is aligned with state standards.
+The content is based on the Common Core standards and is aligned with state standards.